DHTMLX/docs-suite/docs/ajax/api/ajax_put_method.md

 @signature: {'put<T>(url: string, data?: { [key: string]: any; } | string, config?: Partial<IAjaxHelperConfig>): Promise<T>;'}

 @params:
-- url       string      the URL the request is sent to
+- `url: string` - the URL the request is sent to
-- data      object      optional, the data sent to the server by the PUT-request
+- `data: object` - optional, the data sent to the server by the PUT-request
-- config    object      the configuration object of the request
+- `config: object` - the configuration object of the request

 @returns:

-- data      promise     "promise" of the data object
+A "promise" of the data object.

 @example:
 dhx.ajax.put(url, {id: "1", updated: true}).then(function (data) {